huggingface/transformers/docs/source/en/agents.md

 pip install transformers[agents]
 ```

 To build your LLM engine, you have to define a `llm_engine` method, that will be given text and return text.
 This callable needs to accept a `stop` argument defining stop sequences indicating when to stop generating its output.
-For instance as follows:
+For instance you can define it as follows:

 ```python
 from huggingface_hub import login, InferenceClient